 When you request an initial alert, Experian also will provide a free copy of your credit report for your review.
 Look it over carefully to ensure there is no indication of fraud or identity theft.

-If you do determine that you have been the victim of identity theft, you may add a more permanent fraud alert, called an Extended Fraud Victim Alert, to your credit report.
+If you do determine that you have been the victim of identity theft, you have the right to add a more permanent fraud alert, called an Extended Fraud Victim Alert, to your credit report.
 You will need to provide a valid police report or identity theft report to do so.
 An extended fraud alert remains on your credit report for seven years.

 The initial alert will remain on your report for twelve months.
 Experian will notify the other two major credit reporting agencies of your request for a fraud alert so that they can add an alert to their files as well.

 You may also consider a monitoring service to help protect your identity.
 You can also learn more with Experian's ID Theft Victim Assistance, where you will find detailed steps you can take to start protecting your identity, along with steps for recovery.